Keyboard shortcuts

 Style / Appearance options

-• Background color: The color/opacity of the background, including underneath the highlight.
+• Background colors: The colors/opacities of the top-level cells, including underneath the highlight.

 • Highlight color: The color given to the currently active cell(s) of the overlay.